-Otoplasty surgery, also known as ear surgery is a type of plastic surgery procedure performed in order to correct any defects or deformities
+Otoplasty surgery, also known as ear surgery, is a type of plastic surgery procedure performed

 Ear Surgery prices vary greatly depending on the clinic and the location.
 For example, Ear Surgery in Turkey is a popular option where Ear Surgery costs as low as € 1,590.
-You can also find Ear Surgery clinics in Hungary starting from € 1,500.
-Ear Surgery in Poland is another popular option where prices start from € 1,600.
+You can also find Ear Surgery clinics in Poland starting from € 1,300.
+Ear Surgery in Hungary is another popular option where prices start from € 1,500.

 Please note that the Ear Surgery prices listed on FlyMedi are the average price for Ear Surgery procedures.
 Clinics may ask you to provide them with specific information about your medical condition in order to provide you a detailed cost estimate for Ear Surgery procedures.
 To receive a personalized Ear Surgery quote, please click HERE.